awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.rds.md

   Amazon RDS console label – **Username**
 + **RDS\_PASSWORD** – The password that you configured for your database\.

-For more information about configuring an internal DB instance, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.
+For more information about configuring an internal DB instance, see [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md)\.

-## Downloading a Driver<a name="php-rds-drivers"></a>
+## Downloading a driver<a name="php-rds-drivers"></a>

 To use PHP Data Objects \(PDO\) to connect to the database, install the driver that matches the database engine that you chose\.
 + **MySQL** – [http://php.net/manual/en/ref.pdo-mysql.php](http://php.net/manual/en/ref.pdo-mysql.php)